 Tip: If you like your soup smooth instead of chunky, use an immersion blender and blend the soup right in the pot.
 Just a few rounds will do since the vegetables are already quite soft.

-- Add the flour dissolved in a few tablespoons of milk and stir until the soup thickens (2 minutes).
+- Add the cornflour dissolved in a few tablespoons of water and stir until the soup thickens (2 minutes).

 - Stir in the cream and top with chives and some more black pepper.
 Serve hot.